W. B. Mason: Later 20th century

-In 1963, Kovner sold the company to his daughter and son-in-law, Helen and Joseph Greene.
-The Greenes added furniture to the business and the company reached nearly a million dollars in sales by Greene's death in 1973.
-The Greenes' son Steve took over leadership of the company.

-In 1983, Steve Greene and his brother, John Greene, took over ownership from their mother and invited longstanding employee, Leo Meehan, to join in ownership of the company.
+In 1963, Kovner sold the company to his daughter and son-in-law, Helen Greene and Joseph Greene.
+The Greenes added furniture to the business and the company reached nearly a million dollars in sales by Joseph's death in 1973.
+The Greenes' son Steve Greene took over leadership of the company, and in 1983 Steve and his brother, John Greene, took over ownership from their mother and invited longstanding employee Leo Meehan to join as a partner.

 Branding

 In 1986, the company introduced its slogan, "Who But W. B. Mason."
 The slogan was later combined with a portrait of William Betts Mason to form their current corporate logo.
 The logo features two U.S. flags flanking the portrait of W. B. Mason, one with 50 stars to represent the current state of the union, and the other with 45 stars, the configuration at the time of the company's founding.